dc-js/dc.js/CONTRIBUTING.md

 grunt web
 ```

-If needed, the baseline test for the demos can be rebuilt by running `grunt web-baseline`.
+If needed, the baseline test for the demos can be rebuilt by running `grunt update-stock-regression`.